tomseli/STMBible/001-Pulsewidth Measurement.md

 falling edge.

 > [!NOTE]
-> Note that a timer overflow is not taken into account.
+> A timer overflow is not taken into account in the above snippet.